guiruggiero/guibot/olympics-store/README.md

-# 🤖 Olympics Pin Checker
+# 🥇 Olympics Store checker

-Automated script to check for availability of the 2024 Olympics pin on the official Olympics online store and send email notifications when it's in stock.
+Automated script to check for availability of items on the official Olympics online store and send email notifications when it's in stock.

 Built by [Gui Ruggiero](https://guiruggiero.com/).

+> **Note**: Code works as of November 2024.
+Updates may be needed if the Olympics Store website changes how out of stock items are displayed.

 ## ✨ Features

 - Automated checking at configurable intervals
-- Email notifications when the pin is back in stock
+- Email notifications when the item is back in stock
 - Error monitoring and notifications

 ## 🛠️ Prerequisites